petertseng/adventofcode-hs-2015/README.md

 * 11 (Passwords): Pass the initial password in ARGV.
 * 20 (Factors): Pass the target number of gifts in ARGV.
 * 21 (RPG): Pass the Boss's HP, damage, and armor in ARGV, in that order.
+* 22 (Wizard): Pass the Boss's HP and damage in ARGV, in that order.
+Pass `-d` flag to see example battles.

 ## Highlights